 Yellowstone National Park is filled with breathtaking landscapes and incredible wildlife making it the perfect destination for photographers.
 From geothermal features that shoot high into the air, to deep canyons with waterfalls, to herds of bison, there is nowhere like Yellowstone.

-This post, paired with my Yellowstone photography itinerary, linked below, takes the guess work out of trip planning.
+This post, paired with my Yellowstone photography itinerary, and other Yellowstone posts linked below, will help you create a great photography plan.
 You will not only know where to visit each day but also what to photograph.

 So let’s take a virtual photo trip through the world’s first national park.